How To Fall Asleep After Drinking Coffee Before Bedtime

 6. Stay hydrated.

 Drinking water in-between cups of coffee will help keep you hydrated throughout the day and may encourage you to drink less coffee.
-Coffee is a diuretic and dehydrates your body making it important to replenish and re-hydrate throughout the day.
+Coffee is a diuretic and dehydrates your body, making it important to replenish and rehydrate throughout the day.

 7. Use sleep aids like Melatonin